wp-plugins/hashtagger/readme.txt

 > Use #hashtags and @usernames in your posts.

-**New in Version 2.0: You can now use @usernames to link to Users!
-It's now also possible to link to tag archive page without adding the tag to the post.**
+**New in Version 2.1: Use @nicknames instead of @usernames (this an important security feature - [read more](http://smartware.cc/wp-hashtagger/hashtagger-plugin-why-you-should-use-nicknames-instead-of-usernames/)), added theme function do_hashtagger()**

 = #hashtags =